Last Updated: january 2026

 Looking for more fence building guidance?

-Check our complete guides on timber selection, sustainable fencing, and DIY project tips for professional results.
+Check our complete guides on timber selection, sustainable fencing, and DIY project tips for practical results.

 Read Our Complete Fencing Guide →Hidden Issues If Ignored

-- Leave 1/8" gaps between boards for seasonal movement and drainage
+- Leave 1/8" gaps between boards for seasonal movement and drainage—wood expands and contracts more than people expect, and tight-fit boards can buckle during wet seasons

-- Pre-drill holes and countersink screws to prevent splitting and water collection
+- Pre-drill holes and countersink screws to prevent splitting and stop water pooling around fastener heads—water sitting in screw depressions is a slow but persistent source of rot

-- Keep spare boards from the same batch for future repairs and color matching
+- Keep spare boards from the same batch for future repairs—color matching between batches can be surprisingly difficult a year later

-- Consider dog-eared boards for privacy fences to shed water effectively
+- Consider dog-eared boards for privacy fences; the angled top sheds water effectively and reduces end-grain exposure

-- Use concrete for post setting in heavy clay or unstable soils
+- Use concrete for post setting in heavy clay or unstable soils, but slope the concrete surface away from the post so water runs off

 Frequently Asked Questions About Fence Timber

 The general rule is 1/3 of the post height should be underground.
 For a 6-foot fence, posts should be 2 feet deep.
-In frost-prone areas, go below the frost line (typically 3-4 feet).
+In frost-prone areas, go below the frost line (typically 3-4 feet in northern climates).
 For windy areas or soft soils, increase depth by 6-12 inches.
-Always use concrete for setting posts in unstable soils.
-Corner and gate posts should be deeper and larger diameter than line posts.
+Corner and gate posts carry more load than line posts, so going deeper and using a larger diameter for those is a good practice.
+Always check local building codes—some areas have minimum depth requirements that override general guidelines.
+If you hit rock before reaching the target depth, it's sometimes acceptable to set the post in concrete with a wider hole to compensate, but this is worth running by someone familiar with local conditions.

 No, fence boards should be 1-2 inches above ground level.
-Ground contact causes rapid rot from moisture, soil contact, and lawn maintenance damage.
-Use a gravel board (pressure-treated timber) at the bottom if you need solid ground coverage.
-This sacrificial board can be replaced without affecting the main fence.
-In snowy areas, raise boards higher to prevent snow contact.
+Direct ground contact causes rapid rot from moisture, soil contact, and lawn maintenance damage (string trimmers can chew up board bottoms quickly).
+Use a gravel board (pressure-treated timber) at the bottom if you need solid ground coverage—this sacrificial board can be replaced without affecting the main fence.
+In snowy areas, raising boards higher prevents prolonged snow contact during the melt season, which extends the life of the bottom edge considerably.
+An air gap also makes it easier to trim grass along the fence line without damaging the boards.

 Conclusion